 1. Every adoption begins with consent.
 The birth parents will have to consent to the adoption before the process can begin.
 Again, it depends on the situation, but this usually includes the mother and the father.
 If you are working with an agency, this is usually when you are “matched” with a birth mother.
-The agency will be the one to handle the required paperwork in order to give consent.
+The agency will be the one to handle the required paperwork to give consent.
 If you are not working with an agency, I suggest you work with a licensed attorney who can protect your rights.

 2. As far as the steps for the prospective adoptive parents, your first step is choosing an adoption agency.
-I always urge adoptive parents to “interview” several different agencies before choosing the agency you wish to work with.
+I always urge adoptive parents to “interview” several different agencies before choosing the agency they wish to work with.
 The adoption process is very personal and emotional, which requires a good working relationship with your agency.
 I have heard stories from other adoptive parents in which they did not get along with their adoption worker, this made for an unbearable situation.
 Once you have chosen your adoption agency, they will require an application to be completed and sent to their office.
 Most agencies also require that you attend an information meeting before submitting your application.
 This is when you should “try” several agencies before deciding on one to work with.

 3. Your next big step is completing your home study.
 This is probably the most time-consuming and strenuous part of the adoption process!
 I don’t say that to scare you, I say that to warn you to be prepared.
 The more prepared you are going into it, the less stressful and overwhelming it will be.
 Each agency will vary in what they request from you or what their process is, however, the general process is as follows:

-- Gather and produce documents to your agency.
-This can include but not be limited to, marriage licenses, divorce certificate (if any), physical health records and/or letter from your doctor, mental health records and/or letter from your treating doctor, educational records, employment records and/or employment verification, proof of income, tax documents, pay stubs, reference letters, and more.
+– Gather and produce documents for your agency.
+This can include but not be limited to, marriage licenses, divorce certificate (if any), physical health records and/or letter from your doctor, mental health records and/or letter from your treating doctor, educational records, employment records, and/or employment verification, proof of income, tax documents, pay stubs, reference letters, and more.
 Again, every agency is going to require different documents from you.
 Your agency will provide a list of their required forms at the beginning of the process.
 Take it one step at a time and remember it does not need to be completed overnight.

-- Every person over the age of 16 will be required to pass a background check.
+– Every person over the age of 16 will be required to pass a background check.
 You will be required to submit fingerprints for a federal background check.
-Again, each agency will outline when this step is necessary but is required for everyone interested in adoption Seattle. - Your agency may also require you to provide them with an autobiography.
+Again, each agency will outline when this step is necessary but is required for everyone interested in adoption in Seattle. – Your agency may also require you to provide them with an autobiography.
 This is something you write up about your personal life story up to this point in time.
 You should include information about your childhood and what lead you to adoption.
-I know I felt a little weird writing my life story, but again, it was helpful for our worker to get to know us.
+I know I felt a little weird writing my life story, but again, it was helpful for our workers to get to know us.
 As mentioned, you may be required to provide references.
-Each adoption agency has its own set of requirements when it comes to references but usually, a limited number of them can be from family. - Once you have submitted the required paperwork to your agency, your home study provider will need to come to your home to conduct a home visit and interviews.
+Each adoption agency has its own set of requirements when it comes to references but usually, a limited number of them can be from family. – Once you have submitted the required paperwork to your agency, your home study provider will need to come to your home to conduct a home visit and interviews.
 Depending on the agency, they may conduct the interviews separately or jointly.
-They will, however, want to interview everyone in your household, who are age-appropriate.
+They will, however, want to interview everyone in your household, who is age-appropriate.
 This may seem intimidating but it is for your benefit and the child who is entering your home.
-Your agency worker will be asking questions about your daily life routines, your relationships, parenting styles, your path to adoption and much, much more.
+Your agency worker will be asking questions about your daily life routines, your relationships, parenting styles, your path to adoption, and much, much more.
 This is why I always say it is important to have a good relationship with your agency and find an agency that is right for you.
-I am a firm believer that not every agency is meant for every person. - Your home study provider will also need to “inspect” your home.
+I am a firm believer that not every agency is meant for every person. – Your home study provider will also need to “inspect” your home.
 I remember when our social worker came to our house for the first time.
 I was a nervous wreck.
 I cleaned for days and days.
 Let me be the one to tell you, they are not there to judge how clean your house is!
 They are there to make sure your house is safe to bring a child into it.
 They are also there to make sure you have adequate space to bring a child into your home.
 They will be looking for things like; fences around pools, outlet covers on your outlets, fire extinguishers, smoke and carbon monoxide detectors, and other safety requirements.
 If there are things in your home missing that are required, your worker will advise you of those things and may be required to revisit your home once you have addressed the missing items.
-I know it is easier said than done but try not to stress too much over having them come into your home, it is not meant to be intimidating, it’s meant to be educating. - Your worker will then prepare a written report, which constitutes your home study.
+I know it is easier said than done but try not to stress too much over having them come into your home, it is not meant to be intimidating, it’s meant to be educating. – Your worker will then prepare a written report, which constitutes your home study.
 This report will include the worker’s findings during his/her investigation and include your personal and family background, physical and mental health, educational background, employment information, financial information, marriage and family relationships, feelings about infertility (if any), readiness to adopt, parenting philosophies, motivation to adopt, religious affiliation, home environment, community involvement, references, and your background clearances.
 Most agencies will provide you with a copy of the report.
-Make sure you review the report closely and notify your agency if there are any discrepancies or errors in the report. - Your agency may also require educational classes or training.
+Make sure you review the report closely and notify your agency if there are any discrepancies or errors in the report. – Your agency may also require educational classes or training.
 Again, these are meant to be helpful for you on your adoption journey.
 In our first adoption, we were required to take two days back-to-back on adoption education.
 I still have some of the notes and books we received from those training days and that was almost 10 years ago.
 I know now, we are required to have more hours than just the two days.
 Make sure you discuss this with your agency so you are aware of what will be required of you ahead of time.

 4. The next step in the process will depend on what type of adoption you are pursuing.
 If you are pursuing a domestic adoption, your next step will be waiting for a birth mother to choose you.
 This is how most agencies operate now, the birth mother chooses the prospective adoptive parents.
 I should note that your agency may also require you to put together a “Dear Birth Mother” letter and/or adoption portfolio to give to the birth mothers to choose from.
-If you are pursuing an international adoption, your home study will look a little different than one for a domestic adoption, as you will be required to produce additional information such as passports, visas, dossier information, and more.
-Again, make sure you know what will be required of you from your agency ahead of time so you are able to plan.
+If you are pursuing international adoption, your home study will look a little different than one for domestic adoption, as you will be required to produce additional information such as passports, visas, dossier information, and more.
+Again, make sure you know what will be required of you from your agency ahead of time so you can plan.
 Also, the country you are adopting from will determine what is required from you.
 Each country has its own set of rules and requirements regarding travel and other related materials.